Mysticons: Printed media and merchandise

 Prior to the show's debut, Nelvana launched a YouTube channel for Mysticons on July 19, 2017.
 The web content was produced by Blue Ant Media.

 Since the animated show aired on Nickelodeon, on August 28, 2017, an ever-expanding series of graphic novels/comic books have been released once or twice a year.
 Unlike other popular shows and graphic novels (W.I.T.C.H., Avatar: The Last Airbender, Avatar: The Legend of Korra) none have any titles but is merely seen as the volume number.
 Volume 1 was released at that time, followed by Volume 2 was on May 21, 2019, and Volume 3 in late 2019, with each depicting original adventures that never occurred in the animated series.
 Then, in October 2017, Nelvana launched the "Piper Parkour" browser game and the free-to-play iOS and Android Mysticons: Secrets of Gemina mobile game.
 In December 2017, a second browser game, "Arkayna Attack" was launched, followed by "Em's Mayhem" in February 2018 and "Cover of Night" in March 2018.
 All five were developed by Relish Interactive.
 Later in 2017, Playmates Toys released a Mysticons toyline.
 The Topps Company published a trading card game concurrently.
 A Burger King kids meal promotion ran in the United States and Canada in February and March 2018.

 Macmillan Publishers launched a Mysticons novel series on June 19, 2018, with the first two titles being the show adaptation Quest for the Codex and the original adventure tale The Secret of the Fifth Mysticon.
 The second set, the novelization Prophecy of Evil and the original story The Stolen Magic were released on August 28, 2018.
 A third original novel, titled The Diamond Curse was released on January 8, 2019.
 Alongside the text versions, Macmillan also released audiobooks of their original stories narrated by members of the show's voice cast.

 On August 15, 2018, Dark Horse Comics launched an ongoing series of graphic novels by Kate Leth and Megan Levens.
 Later, a miniseries of four chapter books, featuring one of the second generation of the four Mysticons as the central character was released.
-Emerald's tale is set sometime in the first season; whereas Princess Arkayna and Zarya's are set in the second and final season, as both mention of them being long-lost fraternal twin sisters.
-Three books out four were released: The Secret of the Fifth Mysticon (featuring Emerald "Em", the second Mysticon Knight), The Stolen Magic (featuring Zarya, the second Mysticon Ranger), and The Diamond Curse (featuring Princess Arkayna, the second Mysticon Dragon Mage).
+Emerald's tale is set sometime in the first season; whereas Arkayna and Zarya's are set in the second and final season, as both mention of them being long-lost fraternal twin sisters.
+Three books out four were released: The Secret of the Fifth Mysticon (featuring Emerald "Em", the second Mysticon Knight), The Stolen Magic (featuring Zarya, the second Mysticon Ranger), and The Diamond Curse (featuring Arkayna, the second Mysticon Dragon Mage).